betrusted-io/xous-core/apps/app-loader/README.md

 | Close      |
 \------------/
 ```
 From here, you can select `Set Server` and then input the address of your server (e.g., `http://` followed by the ip address of your server, a `:`, and the port you are running it on).
-If you do not prefix it with `http://`, the app will present an error and make you try it again.
+If you do not prefix the address with `http://`, the app will present an error and make you re-enter it.
 Now, the screen should look like:
 ```
 /-----------------\